arpexp/BankApplication/README.md

-Please find final code in zip format .
+Please find final code in BankApplication.zip file.
+The reamining functionalities have been added in this zipped format.

 Enum class is used for taking functionality of Saving bank account and Current Bank Account.
 SAVING("SAVING_ACCOUNT"),